StasyanOi/java-backpropagation/README.md

 # java-linear-backpropagation

-Single neuron backprop, Double neuron backprop, Microframework for creating multilayer preceptrons (mse is used as error)
+Microframework for creating multilayer preceptrons (MSE is used as default error)